 Challenging myself to travel within my preferred programs and working within a capped travel stipend for my speaking engagement at CoworkingNOW 2018 at 04 Coworking in Gdansk, I needed a one night stay in Warsaw on my way to Gdansk (by train).
 Immediately I determined that transferring Marriott Rewards points to SPG was the way to play this booking.
 Taking into consideration the 3:1 ratio, the Marriott properties in Warsaw were more expensive (starting at 30k points in the city or 17.5k points for out by the airport) than redeeming at Sheraton.
-While I usually earn on SPG and burn on Marriott domestic, overseas I’ve discovered is the wild wild west.
+While I usually earn on SPG and burn on Marriott domestic, overseas I’ve discovered it’s the wild wild west.
 For example, check out how I maximized SPG/Marriott redemptions for an amazing trip in Dubai that only cost me $100!

 Booking a standard room (cheapest available) on a cash & points reservation for a total of 3500 star points + $55.00 USD, I figured my SPG Platinum status would easily score me an upgrade in addition to guaranteed access to the Sheraton Club.
 Though I could have scored this suite had I not desired an early check in, I was grateful for whatever they gave me; which was still a legit upgrade.
 Why?
-Well, when you’re getting off a crap, eight hours in coach (ORD-BRU) and another two hours (BRU-WAW) with a layover panic attack due to lost meds on an already tighter than comfortable connection, whatever was available thanks to the Your24 program was more than fine.
+Well, when you’re getting off a pretty terrible United flight – eight hours in coach (ORD-BRU) on an ancient plane and another two hours (BRU-WAW) with a layover panic attack due to lost meds on an already tighter than comfortable connection – whatever was available thanks to the Your24 program was more than fine.

 Recently renovated and upgraded with advanced A/V features (including speakers in the bathroom), a shower gave me life and helped me reset and dive into work before drinks with a colleague.
 The room and the plethora of outlets and USB ports is an example of how different Sheraton experiences can be; compared to old, drab and dreary properties I (reluctantly) frequent when I’m stateside and the one paying for the expense, not a client.